MTS students in the job market this year

-Bri Hightower is a second year Ph.D. student within the Media, Technology, and Society program at Northwestern University and a National Science Foundation Graduate Research Fellow.
-She conducts research with Ellen Wartella and Alexis Lauricella in the Center on Media and Human Development and Anne Marie Piper in the Inclusive Lab.
-Hightower’s main research interests revolve around understanding how technology and media can enhance learning and communication for families and children.
-Prior to returning to Northwestern University, she assisted with research at the Center for Children and Technology, a division of Education Development Center (EDC), and provided support to projects funded by the National Science Foundation, U.S. Department of Education, Bill and Melinda Gates Foundation, Google, and Heising-Simons Foundation.
-When not researching, she can be found mentoring undergraduate students through the Brady Program, reviewing books on her blog, knitting, FaceTiming her niece, and exploring Chicago’s beer scene.
+Bri Hightower is a Ph.D. candidate within the Media, Technology, and Society program at Northwestern University and a National Science Foundation Graduate Research Fellow.
+She conducts research with Ellen Wartella in the Center on Media and Human Development.
+Hightower’s main research interests revolve around understanding how technology and media can enhance learning and communication for families with children.
+During summers 2018 and 2019, Bri served as a UX research intern at Facebook.

 Ivory Mills is a Law & Science Fellow and dual degree candidate pursuing a PhD in Media, Technology, and Society and a JD at Northwestern Law.
 With interests in both theory and practice, she investigates international information and communication technology (ICT) market organization and regulation from organizational and interorganizational perspectives.
 Interdisciplinary in nature, her work draws upon the technological, economic, legal, and social implications of corporate, civil society, and regulatory institutions in the international system, highlighting the challenges ICTs pose for law and policymaking.
 Her dissertation research explores the international ICT governance network of standard setting organizations (a form of modern transnational private regulation) and international investment treaties (a form of traditional international law), and looks for potential conflicts, such as security, intellectual property, and economic development.